 No need to pack

-Bring any favourite toys or comforters and suncare, but the hotel has a good range of kit: changing mats, books, puzzles, craft supplies, trikes and bikes, kids’ toiletries, bath toys and baby towels.
+Bring any favourite toys or comforters and suncare, but the hotel has a good range of kit: books, puzzles, craft supplies, trikes and bikes and kids’ toiletries

 The hotel is impressively eco-friendly; so much so they have an Earth Lab to show sustainable measures they’ve taken and social and environmental projects they’ve funded.
 Food is organic and ethically sourced – some is even grown on site – and waste is composted.
 The hotel is built to be energy efficient, has banned plastic straws and bottles (they plan to be plastic-free by 2022) and uses biodegradable cleaning products.

 Midian’s terrace has front-row seats for sundown; and the Arava Pool Bar has pouffes and pillows to laze on.

 Cocktail kaftans and linen shirts in Midian.